 - 1 prepared pie crust (see recipe notes) (pre-formed or "roll out" dough)

-- spray oil ( for pie plate )(optional)
+- baking spray oil ( for pie plate )(optional)

 Instructions